willkg/tedmund/README.rst

 Read me
 =======

-Tedmund is a terminal-based slide presentation system.
+Tedmund is a really really basic terminal-based slide presentation system.

 You build slides with it, then run it as a Python script to do your presentation.
 It comes with some formatting helpers to make slides